jvfe/paper_wdt_panglao/manuscript.md

 /// Why Wikidata integration is different from Bio2RDF?
 What are the cons?
 Maybe mention Wikidata as an easy-to-use middleground that does not require _that_ much domain expertise about the complicated world of semantic technologies, formal description logic and even computer science in general.

+The integration of biomedical data into Wikidata differs from other RDF and semantic web migration efforts, such as Bio2RDF[@wikidata:Q56989268], as it not only integrates the data into an RDF linked data model but also provides Wikidata's simple user interface, that can be used and understood with minimal domain expertise.
+Furthermore, as data on Wikidata can easily be reused on Wikipedia, the integration can also enhance the quality of life-science related articles, extending the reach of the information being migrated.

 /// Wikipedia is a major source for biological knowledge.
 Data on Wikidata can be easily reused on Wikipedia and enhance the quality of articles about life-science subjects in semi-automated ways (as has been done before for drug-drug interactions)  [@wikidata:Q21503276]  .